winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding of least fixpoints

 Here we show proofs of some technical properties of Church-encoded types.
-(Those properties are explained in the paper "Recursive types for free" by P. Wadler.
+(This material is explained in the paper "Recursive types for free" by P. Wadler.
 This section gives fully detailed proofs.)

 Throughout this section, we assume that `F` is a lawful covariant functor for which an evidence value `functorF : Functor F` is available.